DogFoster.org.au links to dog rescue groups who require volunteer foster carers.

 * some pounds don't have set dates.
 RSPCA shelters don't have set time limits.
-Some shelters are no kill (no euthanasia for healthy dogs).
+Some shelters have a policy of no euthanasia for healthy dogs.

 3) During the week the dog can be reclaimed by the owner.

-4) If the dog is not reclaimed after 1 week it is either;
+4) If the dog is not reclaimed after 1 week it is either (general speaking);

-a) given extra time for someone to adopt or reclaim it (if resources are available),
+a) given extra time in the pound for someone to adopt or reclaim it (if resources are available),

 c) put to sleep.